google/rekall/README.md

 Rekall should run on any platform that supports [Python](http://www.python.org)

-Rekall supports investigations of the following x86 bit memory images:
+Rekall supports investigations of the following 32bit and 64bit memory images:

 - Microsoft Windows XP Service Pack 2 and 3
 - Microsoft Windows 7 Service Pack 0 and 1